sameeralam3127/IP_Management/README.md

 └── ping_results.xlsx  # Sample output file
 ```

-Sure!
-Here's a detailed description of **all the functions** from your script written in a clean, professional tone — perfect for a `README.md` or documentation page.

----

 ## 🔧 **Functions Overview**

----

 ### `parse_args() -> argparse.Namespace`
 Parses command-line arguments using Python's `argparse` module.